vors/jupyter-powershell/README.md

 This kernel is heavily based on https://github.com/takluyver/bash_kernel (as jupyter kernel example) and https://github.com/wuub/SublimeREPL for calling PowerShell repl from python.

+`bash_kernel` has BSD 3-clause license.
-The former has complicated license, so here is a careful explanation of the used parts.
+`SublimeREPL` has complicated license, so here is a careful explanation of the used parts.

 From https://github.com/wuub/SublimeREPL/blob/94e859eae3b9a665a818ff7e13e45edf303ef87b/LICENSE-LIB.txt